poseidon-code/supacons/README.md

 ### Sharp

 > Sharp Icons are recent addition to Font Awesome 6 _(released with Font Awesome 6 v6.3.0)_.
-> It currently contains only solid & regular variations of sharp type.
+> It currently contains only solid, regular & light variations of sharp type.
 > It would be updated when Font Awesome 6 releases the entire sharp icons collection.

 <a id="sharp-solid"></a>

 #### Solid

-Contains all the 3,168 sharp solid icons of Font Awesome 6 Pro _(includes Pro icons)_.
+Contains all the 3,205 sharp solid icons of Font Awesome 6 Pro _(includes Pro icons)_.

 `https://poseidon-code.github.io/supacons/dist/sharp/supacons.solid.css`